 Standard costing is a technique which is a complimentary to the actual costing or historical costing system.
 Standard cost serves as yardsticks against which actual cost are compared to know the reason of inefficiencies.
 Therefore, actual costing system cannot be ignored even if standard costing system is adopted.

-The system of standard costing can be useful in all types or industries, but it is more commonly used in industries producing a standard product which are respective in nature.
+The system of standard costing can be useful in all types or industries, but it is more commonly used in industries producing a standard product which are respectively in nature.
 Thus, standard costing is more widely applied in process and engineering industries and is not suitable for job order industries.
 Even in jobbing industries where jobs differ from each other, there is a considerable scope for the use of this system of costing.
 Though the product in such industries might not be of a repetitive and standard nature still the operations performed for the compilation of the job would be of a repetitive nature and standard can be laid down for the operations performed.
 The standard cost of the job can be ascertained by adding up the standard cost of the operations involved in the job.
 Comparison of the actual cost and the standard cost of the operations will be helpful in controlling the cost operations and therefore, of job cost too.